dockstore/extra-content/README.md

 # extra-content
-A repo for external content, such as featured content and news
+A repo for external content, such as featured content and news.